Andrezinho (footballer, born 1975)

-André Luiz Ladaga, most commonly known as Andrezinho (born 19 February 1975 in Rio de Janeiro) is a retired naturalized Azerbaijani football midfielder.
-His last known club was Karvan.
-He represented the Azerbaijani national side between 2006 and 2008.
+André Luiz Ladaga (born 19 February 1975), most commonly known as Andrezinho, is a former footballer who played as a midfielder.
+Born in Brazil, he played for the Azerbaijan national team.

 Career

 In the summer of 2004 Andrezinho moved to Baku of the Azerbaijan Premier League.
 He made 80 league appearances for Baku before leaving at the end of the 2007–08 season.
 In the summer of 2009 Andrezinho joined Karvan, making 2 appearances before leaving in January 2010.

 International career

 Andrezinho gained Azerbaijani citizenship in 2006, and went on to make his debut for the Azerbaijani team on 2 September 2006 against Serbia and Montenegro.
 He made a total of 13 appearances for Azerbaijan in two years scoring once, in a Euro 2008 qualifier against Kazakhstan on 6 September 2006.